becky82/mteh/how_to_choose_a_good_hint.md

 1. The ideal hint has the target character as the most complicated or rarest character in the hint (not always possible):

     - 一丝不苟 contains one rare character 苟, and the others are all assumed to be "easy" for a student who uses MteH, so 一丝不苟 is a good hint for 苟, but not a great hint for 丝.

+1. The ideal hint matches the obscurity of the character:

+    - 驽马十驾 is *not* a good hint for 十, because the chengyu is too obscure;

 1. Common chengyu are often good hints, as their characters are usually fixed, and they contain non-trivial knowledge.

+1. Hints are not entirely isolated from other hints:

+    - ideally there is diversity among hints (oral, written, formal, rude, technical, etc.);
+    - ideally all the characters used in hints are MteH characters themselves (with rare exceptions);
+    - ideally there are no duplicate hints in MteH (with some exceptions), so avoid using 经济发展 as a hint for 经, 济, 发, and 展;